 FACTBOX-Reaction to news UK's Johnson has tested positive for coronavirus

 British Prime Minister Boris Johnson said on Friday he had tested positive for coronavirus and was in self-isolation at his Downing Street office.
-Here is reaction to news the prime minister had contracted the virus.
+Here is reaction to the news.

 JEREMY CORBYN, LEADER OF UK'S OPPOSITION LABOUR PARTY "I wish the Prime Minister a speedy recovery and hope his family are safe and healthy.